gdalle/SparseAutodiffTutorial/sierra/sparse_autodiff_tutorial_sierra.typ

   - In closed-source languages (Matlab)
   - In domain-specific languages (AMPL, CasADi)

-  Nothing in Python (either in JAX or PyTorch).
+  Basically nothing in Python (either in JAX or PyTorch).

-  First drafts in Julia#footnote(cite(<bezansonJuliaFreshApproach2017>, form:"prose")) for scientific machine learning, but severely limited.
+  First drafts in Julia for scientific machine learning, but severely limited: single-backend, slow.
 ]

 #slide[